MurhafMoussa/typed_form_fields/CONTRIBUTING.md

   - Merged into: development
   - Example: feature/add-autocomplete-field
 - **hotfix/<fix-name>:** For fixing critical bugs in a published version.
-  - Branched from: main
+  - Branched from: production
-  - Merged into: both main and development
+  - Merged into: both production and development
   - Example: hotfix/fix-date-picker-crash

 ## Pull Request Process